-Police Minister Senzo Mchunu Laments the Deadly Westbury Shooting
+Police Minister Senzo Mchunu Laments Deadly Westbury Shooting

-Police Minister Senzo Mchunu Laments the Deadly Westbury Shooting
+Police Minister Senzo Mchunu Laments Deadly Westbury Shooting

-• The Police Minister, Senzo Mchunu, reacted to the deadly shooting in which children were killed in Westbury in Johannesburg
+• Police Minister Senzo Mchunu reacted to the deadly shooting in which children were killed in Westbury in Johannesburg

-• The incident happened on 21 October, and it claimed the lives of two teenagers after five people were shot
+• The incident happened on 21 October 2025, and claimed the lives of two teenagers when five people were shot

-• Mchunu lamented the shooting, and he said that the shooting should not have happened, expressing his grief
+• Mchunu lamented the shooting, saying it should not have happened and expressing his grief

-Tebogo Mokwena, expressing Deputy Head of the Current Affairs desk, South Africa, covered a range of criminal activities, including cash-in-transit heists, kidnappings, taxi violence, police investigations, police shootouts, and court cases at Daily Sun for over three years.
+Tebogo Mokwena, Briefly News's Deputy Head of the Current Affairs desk, South Africa, covered a range of criminal activities, including cash-in-transit heists, kidnappings, taxi violence, police investigations, police shootouts, and court cases at Daily Sun for over three years.

 Senzo Mchunu commented on the Westbury shooting